Kalfadda/ImmersiveHintSystem/README.md

 1. Clone this repository or download the scripts.
 2. Place the scripts in your Unity project's `Assets` folder.
-3. Ensure you have the Newtonsoft.Json package installed in your Unity project.

 ## Setup